kenlowrie/smd/docs/section/nscode-doc.md

 [terminal.wc_close]

 [note(t="[smdcode.b] declarations support the shorthand notation **$.attrname** which is identical to **[E.lcb2][_self_].attrname[E.rcb2]**.
 They can be used interchangably on [smdcode.il] declarations within the **src** attribute only.[bb]Keep in mind, however, that there is a subtle semantic difference between the two syntaxes.
 In addition to only being valid in the context of the **src** attribute value, if a **$.attrname** reference value contains delayed expansion markdown i.e. [E.lcb2]var.attr[E.rcb2], it will simply be substituted, it will not be marked down.")]

-[question(t="Looks like it's only attrs, and furthermore, it's a mesh between the static attrs and the jit_attrs on the markdown call.
-Starts with static attrs of variable, and then adds/updates those with the values from jit_attrs.
-Then, any references to $.attr is replaced with value from the temp dict, and then the original dict is restored, but with the side affect of any new attributes becoming sticky...
-Add unittests to cover all these cases.
-Does not markdown [E.lcb2]var.attr[E.rcb2]")]

 @code _id="echo" src="print('{{self.text}}')" type="eval" text="*text to print*"
 //@code _id="echo" src="print('$.text')" type="eval" text="*text to print*")*"